-Dex isn’t quite ready for a pre loaded spoon yet and I don’t really want to spoon feed him yoghurt (kind of goes against BLW principles) so I made these yummy frozen yoghurt bites instead.
-These are an easy way of getting baby to eat yoghurt as well as sneaking in a bit of fruit.
+At seven months old, Dex wasn’t quite ready for a pre-loaded spoon and I didn’t really want to spoon feed him yogurt (which kind of goes against baby led weaning principles) so I made this yummy baby led weaning yogurt bark instead.
+This is an easy way of getting baby to eat yogurt as well as sneaking in a bit of fruit.

 I greased a freezer safe pot and lined it with baking paper.
 To grease it, I sprayed the pot with Fry-light, this, for me, is the easiest way to grease pots and pans.